The title of this post was taken directly from a sentence out of Yaro Starak’s free report, Blog Profits BluePrint (page 18, to be exact).

 These articles can be very helpful at boosting your readership because of the viral potential.
 I’ve even noticed from reading other blogs, many of the “most popular” articles are of these varieties.

-Most bloggers don’t write Pillar content.
+Most bloggers don’t write much Pillar content.
 They simply re-report facts and information this is already out here, and then wonder why their traffic struggles.

 In the report, Yaro takes a small shot at websites saying, “Websites are too technical for most people.”
 I agree with that on some level, but I still don’t think a blog is perfect for every situation.